jefdaj/cryptoisland/src/posts/2023/02/18/crypto-taxes-the-hard-way/index.md

 ~~~

 This will fail if you have any unbalanced transactions according to hledger's version of standard [double-entry accounting][dea] rules.
-Once you fix any import errors and everything balances, you get a linear history of all your manually written + parsed transactions in `2023-all.journal`.
+If you've ever worked with [Haskell][haskell] this will be a similar experience: the compiler complains over and over until every little thing is fixed in your CSV rules, then suddenly it all works and magically writes a consistent history to `2023-all.journal`.
 Cool, right?

 ~~~{ .txt }
 2023-01-01 opening balances